trailblazer/trailblazer.github.io/gems/cells/api.md

 ## Invocation

-Once you got the cell instance, you may call the rendering state.
+Once you've got the cell instance, you may call the rendering state.
 This happens via `ViewModel#call`.

 ```ruby
 cell.call(:show)